Martin Kavanagh (hurler)

 Martin Kavanagh (born 15 September 1994) is an Irish hurler.
 At club level he plays with St Mullin's and at inter-county level with the Carlow senior hurling team.
-Kavanagh is Carlow's all-time top scorer.
+He usually lines out as a centre-forward.
+He is Carlow's all-time top scorer.
+Kavanagh is widely regarded as the greatest hurler his county has ever produced aswell as being one of the greatest free-takers to ever play the game.

 Early life

 Born and raised in the St Mullin's are of County Carlow, Kavanagh's brother Jack is also a hurler who plays his club hurling with St. Mullin's and formerly with the Carlow senior inter-county team.
 Kavanagh first played hurling as a schoolboy with Borris Vocational School in various competitions.
 He later lined out with Institute of Technology, Carlow and won an All-Ireland Freshers' Hurling League title after a defeat of University College Cork in 2013.
 Kavanagh returned to IT Carlow almost a decade later and was their top scorer in the 2022 Fitzgibbon Cup.

 Club career

 Kavanagh began his club career at juvenile and underage levels with the St Mullin's club.
 He had a number of successes, beginning with a Carlow U16HC title before later claiming a Carlow MHC title after scoring 1-08 against Naomh Eoin in the 2011 minor final.
 Kavanagh ended his underage career by winning a Carlow U21HC title in 2014.

 By that stage Kavanagh had already joined the club's senior team and was top scorer when St Mullin's were beaten by Mount Leinster Rangers in the 2013 final.
 He continued to be the club's scorer-in-chief as St Mullin's won three consecutive Carlow SHC titles after defeats of Naomh Eoin in 2014 and Mount Leinster Rangers in 2015 and 2016.

 After losing the 2018 final to Mount Leinster Rangers, Kavanagh collected a fourth winners' medal as captain when St Mullin's overcame Mount Leinster Rangers in the 2019 final.
 He ended the season by scoring 0-12 in a defeat by Ballyhale Shamrocks in the 2019 Leinster Club SHC final.

 Kavanagh made a further three final appearances between 2021 and 2023 and claimed a fifth winners' medal after beating Bagenalstown Gaels in the 2022 final.